Shopify/bootsnap/README.md

 boot if it is not.
 If this is unacceptable (e.g. you are running in a read-only container and unwilling to mount in a writable tmpdir), you should remove this line or wrap it in a conditional.

+**Note also that bootsnap will never clean up its own cache: this is left up to you.
+Depending on your deployment strategy, you may need to periodically purge `tmp/cache/bootsnap*`.
+If you notice deploys getting progressively slower, this is almost certainly the cause.**

 It's technically possible to simply specify `gem 'bootsnap', require: 'bootsnap/setup'`, but it's important to load Bootsnap as early as possible to get maximum performance improvement.